kmal808/flip_the_world/sub-GHz/README.md

 # Sub-GHz files from [UberGuidoZ](https://github.com/UberGuidoZ/Flipper/tree/main/Sub-GHz).
 Some tested, some not.

-Special thanks to [FalsePhilosopher](https://github.com/FalsePhilosopher) for organization help and everyone else that shares files!<br>
-Worth a mention: If you have a HackRF, you can find a ton of files and info over at RocketGod's [HackRF Treasure Chest](https://github.com/RocketGod-git/HackRF-Treasure-Chest).
+If you have a HackRF, you can find a ton of files and info over at RocketGod's [HackRF Treasure Chest](https://github.com/RocketGod-git/HackRF-Treasure-Chest).

 ## How are the raw SUB files are formatted?
-(Adapted from a chat with [ImprovingRigmarole](https://github.com/improving-rigmarole)!)

 This is a very quick and dirty explanation of the Flipper "raw" SUB format.
 Enough to figure out more at least.<br>
 Each numerical value is the duration of a pulse in microseconds.
 Positive is `send` and negative is `pause`.<br>